proycon/clam/README.rst

 available as open source under the GNU Public License (v3).
 It is set up in a modular fashion, and offers an API, and as such is easily extendable.
-CLAM communicates in a transparent XML format, and using XSL transformation offers a full web 2.0 web-interface for human end users.
+CLAM communicates in a transparent XML format, and using XSL transformation offers a modern client-side generated web-interface for human end users.

 Documentation